The Experts

 – Events Management

-Currently, Mr. Badawi serves as a staff member at the Center for Humanitarian Dialogue (CHD), an international non-governmental organization dedicated to promoting peace in Mindanao, Philippines.
-His work at CHD reflects his dedication to peacebuilding and conflict resolution in the region.
+Currently, Mr. Badawi serves as a Peace Process Programme Officer of the Foreign, Commonwealth, and Development Office (FCDO) of the United Kingdom in the Philippines.
+Previously he was a staff member at the Center for Humanitarian Dialogue (CHD), an international non-governmental organization dedicated to promoting peace in Mindanao, Philippines.
+He is a member of the Board of Trustees of TFI and was intermittently part of the Pool of Experts.

 Bienvinido Dagpin